Srirangapatna: Geography

+Srirangapatna is at 12.41°N 76.7°E. It has an average elevation of 679 m above mean sea-level.

 Places of interest

 The town is famous for a very ancient temple dedicated to Sri Ranganathaswamy, a form of Lord Vishnu.
 There is also Kalyani Siddhi Vinayaka Temple in front of the Sri Ranganathaswamy Temple.
 Other temples in Srirangapatna include the Lakshminarasimha Swamy Temple, Jyothi Mahaswara Temple, Bidhcotta Ganesha Temple, Panduranga Swamy Temple, the Sathyanarayana Swamy Temple, the Anjunaya Swamy Temple, the Ayyapa Temple, the Gangadhareswara Swamy Temple, and RaganathaNagara Ganesha Temple, Lakshmi Temple, Sri Raghavendra Swamy Mutt on Old Post Office Road, surrounding Srirangapatna in fort 8 Ganesh & Anjunaya temples.
 The Karighatta (Black Hill) and its temple of Lord Srinivasa is a few kilometres from the town.
 The deity is Kari-giri-vasa (one who resides on the black hill).
 The renowned Nimishambha Temple is about 2 km from the town.
 Srirangapatna also hosts the summer palace of Tipu Sultan and his mausoleum.

 Sri Ranganathaswamy Temple

 The Ranganthaswamy Temple – usually referred to as "Sri Ranganathaswamy" – is dedicated to Ranganatha, a manifestation of Vishnu.
 It is one of the five important pilgrimage sites along the river Kaveri for devotees of Ranganatha.
 These five sacred sites are together known as Pancharanga Kshetrams in Southern India.
 Since Srirangapatna is the first temple starting from upstream, the deity is known as Adi Ranga (lit; "first Ranga"), and the town of Srirangapatna, which derives its name from the temple, is on an island in the river Kaveri.